Abdelapv53/abdelapv53.github.io/_posts/2021-01-27-Lights-Camera.md

 comments: true
 ---

 I was watching a movie the other day.
 All of a sudden, I found myself scrolling thru facebook looking for the next corgi post that I could give my _heart react_ to, completely forgetting about the movie and how I got around watching it in the first place.
 Was it due to my short attention span?
-Was it the adorable corgis?Or, was it because **the movie just really... sucked?**
+Was it the adorable corgis?
+Or, was it because **the movie just really... sucked?**

 ![dataset](/assets/img/GettyImages-944229620.jpg)